natematias/covid-19-social-science-research/README.md

 * **[J. Nathan Matias](https://twitter.com/natematias)** (Cornell University, Communication)
 * **[Alex Leavitt](https://twitter.com/alexleavitt)** (Facebook Research, Health Integrity).

 Social scientists have an important role during a pandemic.
 We can do this much better through cooperation.
-This international resource tracks new social research about COVID 19, including published findings, pre-prints, projects underway, and projects at least at a solid proposal stage.
+This international list tracks new research about COVID 19, including published findings, pre-prints, projects underway, and projects at least at proposal stage.

 **If you share the tracker, please link to this page**, so we have redundancy in the case of any Google Sheets problems.